(Pictured: Arnya Swindale, Sign Language Tutor, and Theresa Williams, Sign Language Tutor, with Nicola Sutton, Chief Executive, ELPNZ)

 Our ‘NZ Sign Language’ Christchurch class is unique as an English class.
 It’s for former refugees who have little or no previous education, no English, and are deaf.

-This special English class has just won a major award at the annual ACE Aotearoa Awards.
+This special English class recently won a major award at the annual ACE Aotearoa Awards.

-The programme, run by English Language Partners (ELPNZ), won 2018 ‘Community-based programme of the year, Tangata Tiriti’ in Wellington on June 13, at Te Papa.
+The programme, run by English Language Partners (ELPNZ), won 2018 ‘Community-based programme of the year, Tangata Tiriti’ in Wellington at Te Papa in June.

 Nicola Sutton, Chief Executive ELPNZ attended the awards evening and is thrilled with the win.
 “The learners and teachers involved in this programme all work so hard to ensure that deaf refugees can communicate and live confidently in their new home.”